-- 1. Temporary Seeding - (a) Seedbed preparation must consist of loosening soil to a depth of 3 inches to 5 inches by means of suitable agricultural or construction equipment, such as disc harrows or chisel plows or rippers mounted on construction equipment.
-After the soil is loosened, it should not be rolled or dragged smooth but left in the roughened condition.
-Track sloped areas (greater than 3:1) leaving the surface in an irregular condition with ridges running parallel to the contour of the slope. - (b) Apply fertilizer and lime as prescribed on the plans. - (c) Incorporate lime and fertilizer into the top 3 inches to 5 inches of soil by disking or other suitable means. - 2.
-Permanent Seeding Maintain areas previously graded in conformance with the drawings in a true and even grade, then scarified or otherwise loosened to a depth of 3 inches to 5 inches to permit bonding of the topsoil to the surface area and to create horizontal erosion check slots to prevent topsoil from sliding down a slope.
+- 1. Temporary Seeding - (a) Seedbed preparation must consist of loosening soil to a depth of 3 to 5 inches by means of suitable agricultural or construction equipment, such as disc harrows or chisel plows or rippers mounted on construction equipment.
+After the soil is loosened, do not roll or drag smooth but leave in the roughened condition.
+Track sloped areas (greater than 3:1) leaving the surface in an irregular condition with ridges running parallel to the contour of the slope. - (b) Apply fertilizer and lime as prescribed on the plans. - (c) Incorporate lime and fertilizer into the top 3 to 5 inches of soil by disking or other suitable means. - 2.
+Permanent Seeding Maintain areas previously graded in conformance with the drawings in a true and even grade, then scarified or otherwise loosened to a depth of 3 to 5 inches to permit bonding of the topsoil to the surface area and to create horizontal erosion check slots to prevent topsoil from sliding down a slope.